Tuesday, October 30, 2018

 Struve in Staufen

-Immediately, some of my readers will think of Ulli Struve, Associate Director of the Academic Year in Freiburg (AYF), and the man trusted by students.
+Some of my readers will immediately think of Ulli Struve, Associate Director of the Academic Year in Freiburg (AYF) and the man trusted by students.
 Still, I will write about Gustav Struve, the spiritus rector of the Baden revolution in 1848/49.

 Actually, Red Baron talked about Struve and the first German Republic at the Museumsgesellschaft on September 24.
 The presentation preparation was quite time-consuming, explaining why my blogging recently was light.
 For readers who like to read German, find the pdf file of my talk titled" Hoch lebe die deutsche Republik" here.

-Following the failure of Friedrich Hecker's march to Karlsruhe, where Gustav Struve at least made it to the gates of Freiburg, both men fled to Switzerland.
+Following Friedrich Hecker's failure to march to Karlsruhe, where Gustav Struve at least made it to the gates of Freiburg, both men fled to Switzerland.
 While Hecker emigrated to the States, fed up with the German tepidness toward revolutions, his mate Gustav continued his revolutionary activities, preparing for a German Republic.

 On September 21, 1848, Struve crossed the Swiss border and proclaimed the first German Republic in Lörrach.